nancyjain042/HR-Employee-Attrition-Analysis-Python/README.md

 JobSatisfaction: Job satisfaction level

-MaritalStatus: Marital status of the employee.
+MaritalStatus: Marital status of the employee

-MonthlyIncome: Monthly income of the employee.
+MonthlyIncome: Monthly income of the employee

-MonthlyRate: Monthly rate.
+MonthlyRate: Monthly rate

-NumCompaniesWorked: Number of companies the employee has worked for.
+NumCompaniesWorked: Number of companies the employee has worked for

-Over18: Indicates if the employee is over 18 years old.
+Over18: Indicates if the employee is over 18 years old

-OverTime: Whether the employee works overtime.
+OverTime: Whether the employee works overtime

-PercentSalaryHike: Percentage increase in salary.
+PercentSalaryHike: Percentage increase in salary

-PerformanceRating: Performance rating.
+PerformanceRating: Performance rating

-RelationshipSatisfaction: Satisfaction with work relationships.
+RelationshipSatisfaction: Satisfaction with work relationships

-StandardHours: Standard working hours.
+StandardHours: Standard working hours

-StockOptionLevel: Stock option level.
+StockOptionLevel: Stock option level

-TotalWorkingYears: Total years of work experience.
+TotalWorkingYears: Total years of work experience

-TrainingTimesLastYear: Number of training sessions attended last year.
+TrainingTimesLastYear: Number of training sessions attended last year

-WorkLifeBalance: Work-life balance satisfaction.
+WorkLifeBalance: Work-life balance satisfaction

-YearsAtCompany: Number of years with the current company.
+YearsAtCompany: Number of years with the current company

-YearsInCurrentRole: Number of years in the current role.
+YearsInCurrentRole: Number of years in the current role

-YearsSinceLastPromotion: Number of years since the last promotion.
+YearsSinceLastPromotion: Number of years since the last promotion

-YearsWithCurrManager: Number of years with the current manager.
+YearsWithCurrManager: Number of years with the current manager

-Attrition: The target variable indicating whether the employee has left the company (Yes/No).
+Attrition: The target variable indicating whether the employee has left the company (Yes/No)

 ### Key Objectives